07101994/DocWriter/README.md

       inject text, just not inject HTML, needed for inserting actual ECMA snippets)
 - [ ] Add image loading support
-- [ ] Allow editing of the enums at the type level, without having to go element by element
+- [x] Allow editing of the enums at the type level, without having to go element by element
 - [X] Force a save on quit.
 - [X] Add try/catch around the validation timer, and catch errors there
 - [X] Hookup Command-S to save, for the paranoid in us.
 - [ ] Hotkeys to insert various kinds of markup
 - [X] Implement an "Insert HTML text" option as we can currently only add text at the current location.
-- [ ] Member Lookup UI
+- [ ] Member Lookup UI (see below)
 - [ ] Allow documentation to be loaded from another location
 - [X] Render parse errors as part of the HTML (add a div that we can use to inject errors/colors on parse errors, so that the message is shown in the correct context (specially important for long lists).
 - [ ] Namespace functionality editing

 Commands:
 - [x] Insert Table
-- [ ] Insert row to table
+- [x] Insert row to table
 - [ ] Add Column
 - [ ] Remove Column
 - [ ] Insert number list
 - [x] Insert bullet list
-- [ ] Insert HTTP url
+- [ ] Insert HTTP url (done, need UI to enter the Link/Caption for URL links)

 Focus Next cell
 ==============